-Use statistics to help monitor the performance of the switch.
+Use statistics to help monitor the performance of the Avaya Virtual Services Switch 4000.

 To reset all statistics counters, click Clear Counters.
 After you click this button, all Cumulative, Average, Minimum, Maximum, and LastVal columns reset to zero, and automatically begin to recalculate statistical data.